bingothon/speedcontrol-tweetr/README.md

 Bugs or glitches should first be checked against the list of [known bugs](https://github.com/bsgmarathon/speedcontrol-tweetr/wiki), then by creating an issue in the [issue tracker](https://github.com/bsgmarathon/speedcontrol-tweetr/issues).
 Suggestions are always welcome!

-If you're having issues or just want to chat, I can be reached on my [Discord](https://discord.gg/A34Qpfe) server.
+If you're having issues or just want to chat, bsg can be reached on our [Discord](https://bsgmarathon.com/discord) server.

 ## License
 MIT License

-Copyright (c) 2022 nicnacnic

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.